-Chico Creek and the unnamed tributary at Chico Way Northwest have five undersized, sloped, and otherwise inadequate culverts that act as barriers to fish passage.
-The narrow culverts also dramatically change the angle of how Chico Creek flows into Chico Bay and Dyes Inlet.
+Five culverts serve Chico Creek and a connected unnamed tributary.
+Each culvert acts as barriers to fish passage.
+The narrow culverts also change the angle of how Chico Creek flows into Chico Bay and Dyes Inlet.

 The end result